 The best method of managing a wound resulting from surgery is determined after the cancer is completely removed.
-When the final defect is known, management is individualized to achieve the best results to preserve functional capabilities and maximize aestethics.
+When the final defect is known, management is individualized to achieve the best results to preserve functional capabilities and maximize aesthetics.
 The Mohs surgeon is trained extensively in reconstructive procedures and usually will perform the reconstructive procedure necessary to repair the wound on the same day.
 A small wound may be allowed to heal on its own, or the wound may be closed with stitches, a skin graft or flap.
+In some cases, it is necessary to delay the repair to optimize the wound bed for the best surgical outcome or to allow time to optimize the conditions for a complex repair.
 If a defect is large enough to require sedation for the repair, another surgical specialist with unique skills may complete the reconstruction.

 In addition to its high cure rate, Mohs micrographic surgery also has been shown to be cost effective.
 In a study of costs for various types of skin cancer removal, the Mohs process was found to be comparable to the cost of other procedures, such as electrodessication and curettage, cryosurgery and excision.
 It was found to be less costly than ambulatory surgery facility excision and radiation therapy.